 New Morning, located at 7 rue des Petites Ecuries, is a legendary music club in Paris, known especially for jazz and blues.
 It was opened in 1981.

-Well-known jazz musicians like Dizzy Gillespie have played there as well as folk and rock musicians like Prince and Bob Dylan.
+Famous jazz musicians like Dizzy Gillespie have played there as well as folk and rock icons like Prince and Bob Dylan.
 The club can accommodate about 250 people for concerts and dancing.
-(Subway stop - Château d'Eau)
+(The nearest subway stop is Château d'Eau.)

 04 of 05

 Paris train stations are worth a visit just to see the architecture.
 The Paris East Train Station (Gare de Paris-Est) represents the Belle Epoque generation of railway buildings.
 The west wing was built in 1847 with the east wing added in 1854.

 This beautiful station was where the first departure of the romantic Orient Express took place in 1883.

 The station now provides train transportation to major cities in Central Europe such as Zurich, Munich, and Vienna.
 Inside, you will find shops, cafes, and the ticket office.